openshift/lvm-operator/doc/dev-guide/vg-manager.md

   by the LVMO.
 - The vg-manager will determine the disks that match the filters specified (currently not implemented) on the node it is running on and create an LVM VG with them.
+It then creates the lvmd.yaml config file for lvmd.
 - vg-manager also updates LVMVolumeGroupStatus with observed status of volume groups for the node on which it is running